jan-kreischer/UZH_ML4NLP/Project-03/README.md

 |5.|adam|0.001|0.25|128|1|5|GlobalMaxPooling1D|128|0.97|0.5|0.97|

 ## Part 2
 Take the best performing model and evaluate it on the test set.
 We decided to evaluate model number 5 on the test data since it showed the best validation accuracy.
-Model number 5 yielded us with an accuracy of 92% and
+The best models performance and the used hyperparameters can be seen in the following table.

 |Model Nr.|Optimzer|Learning Rate|Dropout Rate|#Filters|Stride|Kernel Size|Pooling|Batch Size|Accuracy|Macro F1|Weighted F1|
 |-|-|-|-|-|-|-|-|-|-|-|-|